JornVernee/JornVernee.github.io/_posts/2021-09-13-debugging-unsatisfiedlinkerrors.markdown

 The second kind of linkage error you can commonly run into is thrown when a function in a library can not be found.

-For instance, if we extend the previous exmample program as follows:
+For instance, if we extend the previous example program as follows:

 ```java
 public class Main {